fortinet/github-action-version-branch/README.md

 ## Inputs

 The following table contains the inputs this action accepts.
-Please find the descriptions in the comments in the Usage section.
+Please find the description for each in the [action.yml](action.yml).

 | Name                | Required | Default value                        |
 |---------------------|----------|--------------------------------------|